 Steps to Implementing Your Improved Sourcing Strategy

-Before you can make any changes to your current procurement strategy, you have to analyse your existing spend culture.
+Before you can make any changes to your current procurement strategy, you have to analyze your existing spend culture.
 To do this, you must obtain data from internal stakeholders, suppliers, and any other parties who are involved in the procurement process.

 Engage in a what-if discussion to challenge the status quo and question the obvious.
 You will be surprised at the additional savings opportunities you can find.
-Using a category positioning matrix can help your organisation identify the key business requirements that go into the development of your procurement strategy.
+Using a category positioning matrix can help your organization identify the key business requirements that go into the development of your procurement strategy.

 2018 research indicates the path of procurement leaders believe their current teams don’t have the required level of skills and capabilities to deliver on their procurement strategy.
 The report also highlights of high-performing procurement leaders outperform others and executive advocacy, strategic decision-making, Talent capability, digital procurement, supply chain transparency, and balanced scorecard capabilities.

 One of the easiest ways to deal with this issue is to provide an effective training and development program for your employees.
-Using modern eLearning solutions like simulations and scenario-based training along with gamification and webinars, your organisation can provide Innovative training programs that keep your employees engaged at an affordable cost.
+Using modern eLearning solutions like simulations and scenario-based training along with gamification and webinars, your organization can provide Innovative training programs that keep your employees engaged at an affordable cost.

 Assess the Current Market Conditions

 After you finish the internal analysis to determine the business needs, look to the external side of everything – your supply markets and their current conditions.
 Collect the necessary data from suppliers and potential suppliers.
-To ensure the data remains relevant, organisations must work to keep the data current and up-to-date over time.
+To ensure the data remains relevant, organizations must work to keep the data current and up-to-date over time.
 You can use methodologies such as scope analysis and Porter’s five forces to make things easier.

 After you determined what your business needs are, it is crucial to come up with a clear vision of what you need to achieve.
 Using the data you collected in the previous steps can help you determine the annoyances in your procurement process.